 The UCA Mobile App - You can also receive announcements via the UCA mobile app and browse your course area in myUCA.

 A Printed Letter - If something is extremely important, the university will write to you at your university address.

-Text Message - A number of the support departments use SMS to communicate with students, but text messaging is not currently widespread at UCA, especially on a course leave.
+Text Message - A number of the course teams and support departments use SMS to communicate with students, but text messaging is not used by everyone.
+Your course team and support department will advise you.